samuel-LP/judicial-decisions-parsing/README.md

 pip install -r requirements.txt
 ```

-## How do we parse the juridical text?
+## How do we parsed the judicial text?

 To predict the sex of the victim, we used a TF-IDF